-Get the Time You Need to Bond With Your Child
+Get The Time You Need To Bond With Your Child

-Creating a Schedule For Visitation
+Creating A Schedule For Visitation

 Divorcing couples are required to create a parenting plan, which must be submitted to the court.
 Parents are encouraged to work together on the plan.
-When you have our Carroll County family lawyer on your side, we can help ensure that your visitation rights are protected.
+When you have our New Hampshire family lawyer on your side, we can help ensure that your visitation rights are protected.
 The child visitation or parenting time should spell out with whom the child or children will reside and the schedule for the non-custodial parent.

 Other things that should be included in the child visitation schedule:

 - An established routine for the regular visitation schedule

 - Provisions for extended weekends when there is a holiday or three-day weekend

 - A vacation schedule for school breaks and the parents’ vacation time

 - A schedule for supervised visitation, when required

 Changes to the structure of families are difficult for everyone involved, especially children.
 A visitation schedule that allows the children to adjust to the new situation and continue to thrive is always in their best interests.
 This is easiest to achieve when the parents are amicable and able to agree on a visitation schedule.
 When this is not possible, the court will create a schedule for custody and visitation rights.